-A primary reason for establishing SDF was that the existing South Asian Development Fund (SADF) was found to be inadequate i.e. in terms of required quantum of funds and its limited scope of work.
-In order to avoid proliferation of funds, the SAARC Financial Experts (September 2005) looked at the entire gamut of issues relating to funding of SAARC projects and programmes; and, amongst others, agreed that in lieu of proliferating sectorial financing mechanisms, the SADF be reconstituted into the SAARC Development Fund (SDF).
+A primary reason for establishing the SAARC Development Fund was that the existing South Asian Development Fund (SADF) was found to be inadequate i.e. in terms of required quantum of funds and its limited scope of work.
+The SAARC Financial Experts in September 2005 looked at the entire gamut of issues relating to funding of SAARC projects and programmes and agreed that in lieu of proliferating sectorial financing mechanisms, the SADF be reconstituted as the SAARC Development Fund (SDF).

 promote the welfare of the people of SAARC region,

 improve their quality of life, and

 Accelerate economic growth, social progress and poverty alleviation in the region.

 To support these objectives, SDF's mandate is to identify regional projects, finance projects, mobilize funds, provide financing and technical assistance including managing of the Fund.

 SDF has three funding windows: Social Window, Economic Window and Infrastructure Window.

 The Social Window primarily funds projects on poverty alleviation, social development focusing on education; health; human resources development; support to vulnerable/disadvantaged segments of the society; funding needs of communities, micro-enterprises, and rural infrastructure development.

 The Economic Window extends funding to non-infrastructural projects related to trade and industrial development, agriculture, service sector, science and technology and other non-infrastructure areas.
 Under the Economic Window, SDF proposes to fund Micro, Small and Medium Enterprises (MSME) program in SAARC Member States.
 MSME funding scheme within the Economic Window of SDF.
 The MSME Funding Scheme of SDF has recently been approved in the 30th SDF Board meeting